 There is actually no pre-declared minimum investmetn.
 Instead, the least number of stocks you can buy would depend on the price and the minimum board lot as stated by the Philippine Stock Exchange.
 As you can see from the table below, when the price of a stock is between ₱100 to ₱199.99, then the minimum number of shares upon buying is 10 stocks.

-Next, you need to open an account with a stock broker like COL Financials, UTRADE, or First Metro Securities Inc. The broker is going to execute your request to trade.
+Next, you need to open an account with a stock broker.
+The broker is going to execute your request to trade.
 They might ask you to fill out some forms and put up a starting investment to put up.

 Learning their trading platform might take some time and familiarity, but you should be able to find FMETF, the ticker symbol for First Metro Exchange Traded Fund.